Cloud4Wi-Create/geosdk/sdk/integration/android.md

 - GeoUniq.ConsentItem.ANALYSIS
 - GeoUniq.ConsentItem.CUSTOMIZATION_AND_ADTARGETING

-> This is an example that shown how to comunicate the current status of constents to GeoUniq SDK when app starts
+> This is an example that shown how to comunicate the current status of constents to Geo SDK when app starts

 ```java
 public class MainActivity extends Activity {